learn-co-curriculum/cssi-3-jquery-basics-walkthrough/README.md

-<a href='https://learn.co/lessons/cssi-3-jquery-basics-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-3-jquery-basics-walkthrough' title='jQuery Basics'>jQuery Basics</a> on Learn.co and start learning to code for free.</p>